-Gemista (pronounced as ye-mi-STA), are stuffed tomatoes and peppers with rice cooked in tomato sauce with potatoes.
+Gemista (pronounced as ye-mi-STA), are stuffed tomatoes and peppers with rice cooked in tomato sauce.
 Between the gaps of the vegetables we add potatoes which absorb all the wonderful flavours of the vegetables.
 As potatoes need more time to bake, we must cut them into thin wedges about twice the size of potato chips.

-Gemista are one of my favourite dishes as it is a combination of so many tastes and aromas.
-Vegetables (green bell peppers or even eggplants), Greek extra virgin olive oil, rice, potatoes, herbs like parsley and mint (also kafkalithres – Tordylium Apulum or small hartwort and myronia – shepherd’s needles – (scandix pecten veneris) as well as spring onions) are mingled in our palate.
+Gemista are one of my favourite vegan dishes as it is a combination of so many tastes and aromas.
+Vegetables (green bell peppers or even eggplants), Greek extra virgin olive oil, rice, potatoes, herbs like parsley and mint, as well as kafkalithres (Tordylium Apulum) – Mediterranean hartwort and myronia – (scandix pecten veneris) chevril, as well as spring onions, are mingled in our palate.

-Gemista, means “filled” or “stuffed” and the filling can be a meat based one, usually with minced pork or beef but this dish is more popular with only rice and herbs.
+Gemista, means “filled” or “stuffed” and the filling can be a meat based one, usually with minced pork or beef but the vegan dish, with only rice and herbs, is more popular.

 Adding raisins in the rice is something I love as it gives a hint of sweetness to the rice.
 My newest addition are goji berries (Lycium Chinese), making the dish even healthier.